micheleanastasi/Preliminary-design-of-a-sodium-cooled-fast-reactor-pin/readme.txt

 GUIDE:

+- main_th.py --> main script for thermal, remember to switch LoadExisting according to needs
-- main.py --> main script, remember to switch LoadExisting according to needs
+- main_mech.py --> main script for mechanical, remember to switch LoadExisting according to needs
 - main_hot_thickness_margin_calc.py --> used to compute optimum for thickness vs margin to fuel melting
 - testmain_xxx.py --> various script (not the final result) used to perform calcs and tests